tune2fs

 -T time-last-checked

-Set the time the filesystem was last checked using e2fsck.
+Set the time the file system was last checked using e2fsck.
 The

 time is interpreted using the current (local) timezone.
 This